rhymiz/awesome-digital-health/README.md

-# US-based Digital Health Startups
+# Awesome US-based Digital Health Startups
 An open source list of all US-based digital health startups